Lupin3000/ESP/doc/016_network_tutorials.md

 When it comes to sensors, the WLAN and web server will be used again (_in a different forms_).

+> You can delete or comment out the content of `boot.py` to save resources!
+As soon as it is needed again, you will be informed.

 [Home](https://github.com/Lupin3000/ESP) | [Previous](./015_display_tutorials.md) | [Next](./017_human_interaction_tutorials.md)